 The most diverse maize and wheat collection

-CIMMYT manages humankind’s most diverse maize and wheat collections.
+CIMMYT manages humanity’s most diverse maize and wheat collections.
 It starts with the seed.
 CIMMYT’s germplasm bank, also known as a seed bank, is at the center of CIMMYT’s crop-breeding research.
-This remarkable, living catalog of genetic diversity comprises of over 28,000 unique seed collections of maize and 150,000 of wheat.
+This remarkable, living catalog of genetic diversity contains over 28,000 unique seed collections of maize and 150,000 samples of wheat.

-From its breeding programs, CIMMYT sends half a million seed packages to 800 partners in 100 countries each year.
-With researchers and farmers, the center also develops and promotes more productive and precise maize and wheat farming methods and tools that save money and resources such as soil, water, and fertilizer.
+From its breeding programs, CIMMYT sends half a million seed packages to 800 partners in over 100 countries every year.
+With researchers and farmers, the center also develops and promotes more productive and precise maize and wheat farming methods and tools that save money and resources such as soil, water and fertilizer.

 - Conserve, characterize, distribute and use genetic resources.